HRizwan1/2019-team-06f/reports/sprint-02/report.md

  * To build the vagrant boxes with RSA keys (C)
  * Design an About Page (C)
  * Successfully able to access the “TruHawk” website using an IP address (C)
- * To make the website responsive in order to fit any form factor: desktop, mobile, tablet, or whatever is next (I)
+ * To make the website responsive in order to fit any form factor: desktop, mobile and tablets(I)
  * Different user authentication panel on the website (I)
  * Allow users to upload photos using hashtags (I)
  * Data Encryption at Rest (I)